ArashLab/CAP/docs/CapArch.md

 ```

 ### Jobs:
-A Job is the specification of one analysis step.
-Only jobs which are listed in the `Flow` section are executed by CAP.
+A Job is the specification of a step in the analysis.
+Only jobs which are listed in the `executionPlan` section are executed by CAP.
 Here is an example of the job called `vcf2bfile`:

 ```yaml
 dataHandels:
     inVCF:
         disk:
             path: hdfs:///users/me/input.vcf.bgz

     outBFILE:
         disk:
             path: hdfs:///users/me/output.bfile